Group B streptococcal infection: Identifying candidates to receive IAP

-It has been reported that IAP does to not prevent all cases of GBS-EOD; its efficacy is estimated at 80%.
+It has been reported that IAP does not prevent all cases of GBS-EOD; its efficacy is estimated at 80%.
 The risk-based prevention strategy does not prevent about 33% of cases with no risk factors.

 Up to 90% of cases of GBS-EOD would be preventable if IAP were offered to all GBS carriers identified by universal screening late in pregnancy, plus to the mothers in higher risk situations.

 Where insufficient intravenous antibiotics are given before delivery, the baby may be given antibiotics immediately after birth, although evidence is inconclusive as to whether this practice is effective or not.